 As humans, the ways we interact with new technology are constantly changing.
 There has been tremendous progress until today, and we adapted ourselves to various ways of communication, mostly assisting us in our daily tasks.

-Starting from push-button mobile telephones now we are in the period where augmented reality freed our hands off smartphones.
+Starting from push-button mobile telephones now we are in a period where augmented reality and virtual try-on technologies freed our hands off smartphones.
 Smartwatches became quite popular as they enabled users an easier way of checking our notifications and other basic tasks we normally did on our smartphones, without digging into our bags and struggling to pick up the call on time.
 And yet another solution to this problem is smart glasses.

 Augmented reality glasses are more practical and casually wearable devices as anything we would like to see is projected to our retina.

 The way those glasses are designed aims to support the users without interrupting the flow of actions while walking, shopping, or talking.
 The users might feel like they’re some undercover agents as there’s no way other people can see that projection on the glasses.

 Remember Tom Cruise’s “Minority Report” or “Iron Man” movies?
 Of course, they don’t launch missiles from one corner of the world nor do they have thermal vision cameras.
 These technologies are the simpler versions of Tony Stark’s “EDITH” which has heads-up displays for notifications, navigation through apps controlled by either Alexa or swiping the touchpad, or projecting holograms into the 3D space.

 Let’s take a look at some of the best smart glasses on the market: